Lim Koon Teck: Early life and education

-Academically he had done well so far, but his family did not have the means to afford him education overseas.
+Lim entered St. Andrews School, before he was eight years old, passing his Junior Cambridge in 1920 and his Senior Cambridge in 1922.
+Although Lim had done well academically, but his family did not have the means to afford him education overseas.
 Liau Chia-Heng (廖正興), a pepper merchant whom his father was friendly with at the Teochew Club, made a gift of $5,000 to help fund Lim's education abroad.